jeertmans/rpdf/README.md

 [PDF Annotator](https://www.pdfannotator.com/en/help/filescombine) and others.

 *Disclaimer: rpdf is currently in an early stage, and does not implement many features.
-I was first developed for my own use, because I needed to merge annotations from PDFs I review with other people.
+It was first developed for my own use, because I needed to merge annotations from PDFs I review with other people.
 Do not hesitate to propose new features if you feel they could be intersting!*